jkomg/container-journey-template/Toolchain_Instructions_new.md

 ![Delivery Pipeline](images/delivery.png)

+Here are some common environment variables for deploying applications on Kubernetes.

+- Bluemix API Key (Optional) - API Key is for login to your account.
+It is recommended for **Federated ID** since Federated ID can't login with Bluemix user and password via Bluemix CLI.
+You can obtain your API_KEY via https://console.ng.bluemix.net/iam/#/apikeys by clicking **Create API key** (Each API key only can be viewed once).

+> Note: **Federated ID** means your organization uses a federated identity to authenticate with Bluemix.
+>
+> If you filled in your Bluemix API Key, you can leave the **Bluemix User ID**, **Password**, and **Cluster Account ID** section blank.

+- Bluemix User ID– your Bluemix user ID.

+- Bluemix Password – your Bluemix password.

+- Bluemix Cluster Account ID – The GUID of the Bluemix account where you created the cluster.
+Retrieve it with `bx iam accounts`.

+- Bluemix Cluster Name – Your cluster name.
+Retrieve it with `bx cs clusters`.

 4. After you filled in your environment variables, click **CREATE**.
 Once the repository is cloned on your GitHub, you will be taken to the Bluemix Continuous Delivery toolchain setup.

 ![toolchain](images/toolchain.png)